 The annual budget of the Town of Addison serves as the foundation for the Town's financial planning and control.
 The budget is prepared by the City Manager and adopted by the City Council in accordance with policies and procedures established by the Town Charter and Council ordinances.
 The appropriated budget is prepared and presented by fund, department (e.g. police) or function (e.g. debt service), and major cost category (e.g. personal services).
 All expenses of the Town are made in accordance with the adopted annual budget.
 The department level is the legal level of control enacted by the Town Charter.
 Budgetary control is maintained at the individual expenditure account level by the review of all requisitions of estimated purchase amounts prior to the release of purchase orders to vendors.
-Transfers between expenditure accounts in one department may occur with the approval of the City Manager and Chief Financial Officer provided that a department's total budget is not changed by more than five percent.
+Transfers between expenditure accounts in one department may occur with the approval of the Chief Financial Officer.
+Transfers between operating departments may occur with the approval of the City Manager and Chief Financial Officer provided that a department's total budget is not changed by more than five percent.
 Transfers between funds or transfers between departments that change a department's total budget by more than five percent must be accomplished by budget amendment approved by the City Council.
 Budget amendments calling for new fund appropriations must also be approved by the City Council.